“You must gain control over your money or the lack of it will forever control you.” – Dave Ramsey

 Mindfulness Principle #2: Acceptance (Of Your Financial Situation)

-This is especially important when one encounter things in life that they cannot control.
+This is especially important when one encounters things in life that they cannot control.
 There are many examples of things concerning finances that someone may not be able to control and have to be accepting of.

 How to Incorporate Acceptance